 Jaime earned his B.S in Business Administration from Millersville University and began his career with Fulton Financial Corporation where he successfully completed their rigorous Management Training Program.
 For over a decade, Jaime worked in various positions within banking while helping clients reach their personal and business financial goals.
 During this time, Jaime built his Real Estate business; investing and managing properties in Lancaster, PA.

 In 2016, he completed his M.B.A at Drexel University with a concentration in Entrepreneurship and Innovation Management.
-Passionate about serving the community; Jaime currently leads the Impact Investing and Social Enterprise development efforts at ASSETS.
 In 2018, Jaime was elected Curator for the Global Shapers Lancaster Hub; an initiative of the World Economic Forum.
 Passionate about serving the community; Jaime is currently Chief Strategy Officer at Attollo.

 His passion and knowledge of business and leadership well positions Jaime to facilitate The Review Club for Work Wisdom.